Syhlo/reusable-carousel/README.md

 [Demonstration](https://codepen.io/Syh/full/VqEMNd)

-Setting up a carousel is as easy as using the following templates:
+Setting up a slider is as easy as using the following templates:

 #### HTML template
 ```html